Happy November, everyone!

 The Storm in Her Smile again takes place in the world of See These Bones, but doesn’t require any prior knowledge of that book.
 I took the opportunity to experiment and try something different… something that’s a lot less daunting with a short story than it would be for a 100k+ word novel.
 I’m back to first person perspective, but I’m using present tense and (for the first time ever) my main character is female.
 I can’t say for sure how well either experiment paid off, but I’m sure you’ll all let me know!

-Once again, I’ll be posting in segments, adding several chapters a week for the next three weeks.
+Once again, I’ll be posting in segments, adding several chapters a week for the next four weeks.
 Once all is said and done, I’ll add a retrospective post, saying what I think went well and what needs work in future drafts.
-I’l also pull all of the chapters together into a single post and permanently link the story from the books page, much as I did with The Stars That Sing.
+I’l also pull all of the chapters together into a single post and permanently link to the story from the menu, much as I did with The Stars That Sing.

 Any and all feedback is appreciated.
 This is an early draft, and I know there’s ample room for growth and improvement.